 A Capital Gains Strategy for High-Income Earners

 If you have a taxable brokerage account and are in a higher tax bracket, check if your investments will pay capital gains.
-Mutual funds, in particular, are notoriously costly – not necessarily due to the fees but because they pay taxable distributions most years (usually in November or December), which triggers a tax event.
+Mutual funds, especially, are notoriously costly.
+That is not necessarily because of the fees, but because they pay taxable distributions most years (usually in November or December), which triggers a tax event.

 To illustrate, imagine you have a mutual fund trading at $10/share.
 In November, you get a distribution of 50 cents.
 The next day, the value of that fund drops to $9.50.
 So, instead of a $10 fund, you now have a fund worth $9.50 and 50 cents in cash that you owe 20% taxes on (or 10 cents), even though you didn’t want to realize that gain in the first place.

-Then, to make matters worse, most accounts reinvest dividends and capital gains automatically, so you put the money right back to work in the fund.
-You are paying taxes on money you never received without selling anything.
+To make matters worse, most accounts automatically reinvest dividends and capital gains, putting the money right back to work in the fund.
+In other words, you wind up paying taxes on money you never received without selling anything.

-That is an incredibly inefficient use of your money.
+That can be an incredibly inefficient use of your money, especially for households with high incomes.

 Also, the amount you owe could be even more, depending on your situation.
-Therefore, if you have mutual funds in taxable accounts, consider selling them before the distribution period and reinvesting into more tax-efficient investments – saving you money now and well into the future.
+Therefore, if you have mutual funds in taxable accounts, consider the tax impact of selling them before the distribution period and reinvesting in more tax-efficient investments.

 A Capital Gains Strategy for Lower-Income Earners

-Lower-income earners (those with a taxable income of $89,250 or below for a couple, or $44,625 if you are single) have a different opportunity.
+Lower-income earners (those with taxable income of $96,700 or below for a couple, or $48,350 if you are single) have a different opportunity.
 You can harvest capital gains and pay zero taxes!

-For example, imagine you just got your first real job or are experiencing a down year due to retirement or job loss, and you have been holding onto an investment because you didn’t want to pay the taxes even though it didn’t fit your plan.
+For example, imagine you just got your first real job or are experiencing a down year because you retired or lost your job.
+If you have been holding onto an investment because you didn’t want to pay the taxes, even though it didn’t fit your plan, this is your chance to do something about it.
 That investment could be a fund in your brokerage account, company stock, or another appreciated asset.
 Consider selling it now to take advantage of the tax-free gain and reinvest it elsewhere.

 Harvesting Capital Losses to Offset Gains or Ordinary Income

 Of course, the other opportunity here is tax-loss harvesting.
-That is when you sell stock that has declined in value to offset capital gains or $3,000 of ordinary income.
+That is when you sell stock that has declined in value to offset capital gains from that same year, or $3,000 of ordinary income.
 And don’t worry if you can’t apply all those losses; you can carry them forward to use in the future for as long as you live.
+Just be careful not to buy a similar security within 30 days, or you might trigger the wash sale rule, rendering this move ineffective.

 6. Take Advantage of the Qualified Charitable Distribution (QCD) or Gift Securities

-In 2018, the Tax Cuts and Jobs Act (TCJA) took effect, resulting in a much higher standard deduction and fewer opportunities for itemized deductions.
-So, for many people, itemizing doesn’t make sense anymore.
+In 2025, the “One Big Beautiful Bill Act” (OBBBA) took effect, resulting in a much higher standard deduction and fewer opportunities for itemized deductions (like charitable deductions).
+So, for many people, itemizing no longer makes sense.
 You can employ a couple of workarounds to offset this tax law’s effect, but you must do so before year-end.

 Qualified Charitable Distributions (QCDs)